rivtools/Criv/README.txt

-this app work with Python language.
+Criv is based on the Python language, version 2.7

 To install Python 2.7 : https://www.python.org/

 CRIV_app installation:

-Download CRIV_app as zip archive in your computer
+Download CRIV_app as a zip archive or clone it with git.

-You need to install two programm in the ./bin directory of the CRIV_app directory depending on your OS:
+Criv depends on Gmsh (mesh creation) and Sutra (flow model).
+You need to place the two executables in the ./bin directory of the CRIV_app directory.

+The executables and source codes can be found at following locations:
 SUTRA : http://water.usgs.gov/nrp/gwsoftware/sutra.html

 Gmsh : http://geuz.org/gmsh/#Download

 Launch the app:

-You need to inplement your parameters in the ./model/user_param.txt file
+You need to set your parameters in the ./model/user_param.txt text file

 To launch the app you need to open a python terminal in the CrivApp/model/ directory

-Now you can launch the different tools of CRIV_app by past differents line of the CrivApp/execut.py in the python terminal.
+Now you can use the different functions of CRIV_app by copy/pasting the commands from CrivApp/execut.py in the python terminal.

-#Plot model geometry
-prep_file.build_model(param)

----> to show the geometry of your problem (model dimensions)
-     in the CrivApp/output/model.png

-#Compute CRIV
-prep_file.compute_CRIV(param)

----> to compute the CRIV

-#Plot regression line
-prep_file.plot_CRIV()

----> to see the regression line associate to the correlation between stream-aquifer discharge and head difference between stream and aquifer
-     in the  CrivApp/output/regrassion_line.png

-#Get CRIV and R2 from regression line
-prep_file.write_CRIV(param)

----> obtain files with values of CRIV and regression coeffecient of the regression line
-     in the CrivApp/output/CRIV_value.txt &  CrivApp/output/R2_value.txt

-#calculate Xfar
-prep_file.compute_Xfar(param)

----> Obtain the plot of groundwater horizontal fluxes componants vs distance from the stream to determin Xfar
-     in the  CrivApp/output/plot_xfar.png